Complexity = Anything Can Grow Forever in de Sitter: Late time growth

-is the particle's effective potential, whereas ${r}={r}_t$ is the turning point, which is the location where $\mathcal{U}(P_v^{\epsilon},\,{r}_t)=0$ or in geometric terms it is the tip of CMC ($r'(v) = 0$ there).
+is the particle's effective potential, whereas ${r}={r}_t$ is the turning point.
+The latter is the location where $\mathcal{U}(P_v^{\epsilon},\,{r}_t)=0$ or in geometric terms it is the tip of CMC ($r'(v) = 0$ there).
 We are interested in the time evolution of (\ref{eq:Volepsilon}) measured with respect to ${r}_{\rm st}$.
 Using the technology of~\cite{Belin:2021bga,Belin:2022xmt} one finds at late times

 where we consider solutions characterized by